UWO University CollegeResearch in the Konermann Laboratorymyoglobin

 Konermann News

-Current research in our group is focused on the following topics:
+Current research in our group includes the following topics:

 Protein Folding Kinetics and Mechanisms